 The absence of synthetic dyes and treatments makes these garments less itchy and less likely to irritate the skin, making them a healthier and more comfortable choice for consumers.

-You'll also find it used in eco-friendly blankets and organic wool comforters.
-Because it is warm, hypoallergenic, and resistant to dust mites, it helps create a cleaner and safer sleep environment.
+Organic wool is used in Eco-friendly blankets And Organic wool comforters because it is warm, hypoallergenic, and resistant to dust mites, which helps create a cleaner and safer sleep environment.

 Its moisture-wicking properties also help regulate temperature, providing a more comfortable sleep.